MadProbe/zerg-wars-guide/cdn/md/patch-notes.md

 Protoss now has it's own type of "Drop Pods".
 ## [Tal’darim]
 Added new structure: Tal’darim Spire.
-War Prisms while in Phasing mode will provide bonus attackspeed to nearby units , the same bonus as the Tal'darim Pylon.
+War Prisms while in Phasing mode will provide bonus attackspeed to nearby units, the same bonus as the Tal'darim Pylon.
 ## [Zerg]
 Banelings are now light.
 Fixed some bugs with the Charges on reducing cooldown.